The Real Housewives of Beverly Hills season 5: Cast

 Five of the seven wives from season four returned for the fifth installment.
 Shortly after season four concluded, Carlton Gebbia and Joyce Giraud de Ohoven were fired from the series.
 Andy Cohen, the executive producer and host, chronicled in his tell-all book on their departure, stating that prior to filming the reunion of season four, he knew it would be their first and last.
-Cohen went on to describe his displease with Giraud de Ohoven at the reunion and his fantasy of firing her saying, "my mind turned the corner into morphing this into some kind of alternate universe version of the Housewives: “Joyce, you are no longer a Housewife.
+Cohen went on to describe his displeasure with Giraud de Ohoven at the reunion and his fantasy of firing her saying, "my mind turned the corner into morphing this into some kind of alternate universe version of the Housewives: “Joyce, you are no longer a Housewife.
 Please leave the reunion."
 Despite her departure from the series, Giraud de Ohoven has remained friends with former cast member Vanderpump and guest starred on Vanderpump Rules.
-Shortly after Gebbia's departure she spoke to Giuliana Rancic on a red carpet saying that it was a "blessing in disguise."
-On January 21, 2015, on an episode of Watch What Happens Live Andy Cohen admitted to Vanderpump that Gebbia got a "bad edit" saying, "you know she's a PTA mom, we portrayed her with all the sex stuff, and the Wiccan stuff, and that was it.
-I know there was more to her and I feel like she got an unfair shake," which Vanderpump agreed.
+Shortly after Gebbia's departure, she spoke to Giuliana Rancic on a red carpet saying that it was a "blessing in disguise."
+On January 21, 2015, on an episode of Watch What Happens Live!, Andy Cohen admitted to Vanderpump that Gebbia got a "bad edit" saying, "you know she's a PTA mom, we portrayed her with all the sex stuff, and the Wiccan stuff, and that was it.
+I know there was more to her, and I feel like she got an unfair shake," which Vanderpump agreed.
 With Cohen's revelation it later prompted Gebbia to admitting that she would be open to returning, during Brandi Glanville's podcast.
 Gebbia also went on to say that she felt validated and appreciated his honesty.

 With the departure of the two housewives, Gebbia and Giraud de Ohoven, season five saw the introduction of two new housewives, Eileen Davidson and Lisa Rinna.

 Rinna initially auditioned for season one, revealed Cohen who then went on to describe that he didn't see her fitting with the show saying, "you know Lisa Rinna was on the first casting tape for Beverly Hills.
 In the first season of Beverly Hills, I thought "I don't see it.
 It's weird.
 It's not what this show is."
 Despite not being cast in the first season, much speculation occurred in the fourth that Rinna would be joining as well, but only ended up guest starring at Kyle Richard's boutique opening.

 In addition to Davidson and Rinna, season five also saw the guest appearances of former cast members, Taylor Armstrong, Camille Grammer and Adrienne Maloof.